Save up to £350

 Colchester Student Accommodation

+You can find private rooms, shared flats, en-suite apartments, or cosy studios that fit your style and needs.
 Amber makes it easy to find Colchester student accommodation.
 Our website lists verified properties that suit your budget and preferences.
-Whether you study at the University of Essex or the University of Suffolk.
-Amber helps you find a home near campus.
-Prices usually range from £100 to £250 per week, depending on the property.
-Check out popular student accommodation in Colchester options like The Maltings or 27 Magdalen Street, which have comfy en-suites and a friendly vibe.
+Whether you study at the University of Essex or the University of Suffolk, amber helps you find a home near campus.
+Student accommodation in Colchester at amber is offered by esteemed PMGs like Unite Students and iQ Student Accommodation.
+Some of the top student accommodation in Colchester includes The Maltings or 27 Magdalen Street, which have comfy rooms and a friendly vibe.
 Amber’s support team is here to help, and our flexible leases make renting simple and stress-free.

 About Colchester

+Colchester is a lively town in Essex, southeast England.
+It is Britain’s oldest recorded town, with Roman ruins and a historic castle to visit.
+The town has about 140,000 people and includes 33,000 students, including around 15,000 students, which gives it a young and lively feel.
+Castle Park and other green spaces are perfect for relaxing, picnics, or hanging out with friends after class.
 The University of Essex is the main school in Colchester.
 It is well-known for its excellent programs and research opportunities.
 The town has many student-friendly cafes, libraries, and quiet study spots.
 Colchester hosts the Colchester Free Festival, a fun event with local music and dancing that students love.
 Other events, like art fairs and markets, keep the town exciting for young people.
 Colchester is easy to get around, with good bus routes and train links.
-You can reach London in less than an hour by train.
+You can reach to your friend’s London student accommodation in less than an hour by train.
 The town centre has affordable cafes, pubs, and restaurants for grabbing a bite or a coffee.
 The Mercury Theatre offers plays and shows for fun evenings out.
-With its rich history, lively culture, and welcoming student vibe, Colchester is a fantastic place for students from around the world to live and study.
+With its welcoming student vibe, private student accommodation in Colchester is a fantastic place for students from around the world to live and study.

-Affordable & Best Student Accommodation In Colchester
+Best & Affordable Student Accommodation In Colchester

-4. 27 Magdalen Street
+4. 27 Magdalen Street - ★★★★★ (5.0/5) From £164 per week

 Best Areas To Live In Colchester

-Hythe is near the River Colne and close to the University of Essex.
+1. Hythe: Hythe is near the River Colne and close to the University of Essex.
 It has a fun student feel with shared flats and studios.
 The Quayside Cafe is great for coffee, and Tesco Express has groceries.
 Riverside paths are nice for walks.

-Colchester City Centre is busy with shops, bars like Three Wise Monkeys, and restaurants.
+2. Colchester City Centre: Colchester City Centre is busy with shops, bars like Three Wise Monkeys, and restaurants.
 Buses make it easy to reach campus.
 The train station connects to London in under an hour.
 The weekly market sells fresh food.

-Greenstead has a strong student community.
+3. Greenstead: Greenstead has a strong student community.
 It offers shops like Co-op and a community centre with fun events like quiz nights.
 St. Andrew’s Gardens is a calm spot, but be careful at night for safety.

-Wivenhoe is a quiet village in Colchester.
+4. Wivenhoe: Wivenhoe is a quiet village in Colchester.
 It has riverside trails and pubs like The Rose and Crown.
 The Wivenhoe Bookshop and art galleries are perfect for creative students.
 The Wivenhoe Art Trail is a fun event.

 Room Types for Student Accommodation in Colchester